aryadaroui/aryadee.dev-v2/src/posts/rate-limiting/_rate-limting.svx.md

 PLOT

 By design, this limiter has no burst tolerance; if we receive multiple requests in a burst, only one of them will be accepted.
-This may be desirable depending upon your application; but realistically, your system can probably handle more than a single request at a time.
+This may be desirable depending upon your application, but realistically, requests often arrive in non-uniform bursts.

-## Sliding window (token bucket)
+## Sliding window

-The most intuitive approach is to keep a tally of the number of requests we receive, and expire them

-Like many real-world problems, the most intuitive approach is something that fits best in a continuous-time or analog computing environment.

-If we had continuous-time, analog computers, we would be ablet

-# Fixed window

-Ideally, we would have a

-A fixed window is one of the simplest to implement.

-# Extrapolated sliding window (leaky bucket)

-The network costs of the classic sliding window are rather high.
-What if wee instead track the number of requests
+We can resolve the window boundary issue of the fixed window by modeling a sliding window.
+Instead of a counter, upon every request, we record the request timestamp, and then count the number of timestamps in the last $w$ seconds.
+If the count is less than our limit, we accept the request; otherwise, we deny it.

+> CALLOUT Redis
+> If we were doing this in Redis, you could also do this is with a sorted set using the timestamp as the score.
+We can then use the [ZREMRANGEBYSCORE](https://redis.io/commands/zremrangebyscore) command to remove all timestamps older than $w$ seconds.
+Finally, we count the number of timestamps remaining in the set, and compare it to our limit.

+CODE

+PLOT

+This is a better model of continuous state, but it comes at the cost of having to record and manage arrays of timestamps for every request, whereas in other algorithms, we only need to increment a counter.
+If you have a high $l$, this can be a nontrivial resource cost.

+# Leaky bucket (Generic Cell Rate Algorithm)

+> CALLOUT Terminology clarification
+There is reasonable confusion over the terminology of leaky bucket, token bucket, and Generic Cell Rate Algorithm (GCRA) on the internet.
+>
+> In a leaky bucket, each request fills up the bucket by a constant amount.
+If the bucket is full, the request is invalid.
+The bucket leaks at a constant rate.
+> In a token bucket, there are request tokens in the bucket, and each request consumes a token (i.e. leaks the bucket).
+When the bucket is empty, the request is invalid.
+Tokens are added back to the bucket at a constant rate.
+> Both of these are used to shape network traffic by using the bucket "as a queue", but they can also be used "as a meter" for rate limiting by using the bucket as a counter and decrementing it at a constant rate.
+Classically, "constant rate" is a literal background process that manages the leak/refill of the bucket.
+> The GCRA is the same as the leaky bucket, but by just keeping track of the last timestamp we can calculate how much the bucket would've leaked since then, eliminating the need for a background process.
+> There are other differences between the leaky bucket and token bucket as a queue, but that's out of scope for this article.

 # Conclusion